MJLMills/biophysics-fortran/README.md

 This subroutine prints general information about the OMP environment that is available to the program via the OMP API.
 The output is labelled with the message passed to the routine.

+        Timing

+Three intrinsic routines are used to time the execution.
+CPU_TIME gives the CPU time, SYSTEM_CLOCK gives the wall time and DATE_AND_TIME gives the date and time.
+These are wrapped in a module named TimeTools.f90, which allows the starting and measurement of the two clocks, and the printing of the differences in time.
+A logical flag tells the measurement routines whether to print or not.
+In comparing CPU and wall times, it is recommended that you measure the two times first, then print them to avoid delay.